shoumo95/csx415-project/README.md

 ## Overview

 Purpose of this project is to examine if a model can be developed to assist jewelry manufacturers with assesing the credit risk of a potential new customer (retailer) and help the manufacturer assign a credit limit for that new customer.
+This credit limit establishes how much a retailer can purcase from the manufacturer without making a payment during their payment term.

 ## Project Files